kitchoi/tagdict/README.md

 tagdict
 =======
-This module contains a class TagDict that is similar to the Python dictionary container but instead of mapping an object to a hashable key, it uses the id of the object as the key for tracking and manages a set of attributes or tags of the object.
+This module contains a class TagDict that is similar to the Python dictionary container but instead of mapping an object to a user-defined key, it uses the id of the object as the key for tracking and manages a set of attributes or tags of the object.